ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

 system administrators or other IT support staff in the same way as one would like to be treated by them:

+* Users should know and follow any policies associated with each server they are using.
+This includes things as which job scheduling systems to use, where to store large temporary or permanent files, limits on resource usage, etc.

 * Users should make an honest effort to try and fix problems they run into on their own, for example by searching for solutions to their problems on the Internet or on a server's support web site, before directly contacting